-Antique Woodworking Tools In the UK Home › Forums › General Woodworking › Antique Woodworking Tools In the UK This topic contains 4 replies, has 3 voices, and was last updated by Maria Stepanova 4 days, 17 hours ago.
-Viewing 5 posts - 1 through 5 (of 5 total) Author Posts 22 October 2018 at 2:56 am #5236 Michael EvansParticipant Hi all.
+Antique Woodworking Tools In the UK Home › Forums › General Woodworking › Antique Woodworking Tools In the UK This topic contains 5 replies, has 3 voices, and was last updated by Michael Evans 1 month ago.
+Viewing 6 posts - 1 through 6 (of 6 total) Author Posts 22 October 2018 at 2:56 am #5236 Michael EvansParticipant Hi all.
 The UK has such a rich history of craft, art, and tool making and I always look forward to visiting such a delightful people and place.
 I am coming to the UK and Ireland in late May/early June 2019 and always try to pick up a few older hand woodworking tools every time I visit.
 I have had excellent luck in the past with street dealers at the Portobello Rd. and Bermondsey Markets in London but was hoping that the readers of this forum might have some suggestions for other sources.
 We are going to start in London making coastal stops (it’s a cruise) around Britain, Ireland, and Le Havre.
 My opportunities for travel outside of the port areas will probably be pretty limited except while in London.
 I realize there are specialty dealers doing business on the internet and through eBay but I prefer to buy directly from an owner or local dealer.
 That allows me to possibly get some of the history of the tool and I can relive the experience of travel each time I bring the tool out and put it to use.
 For me there is nothing quite like remembering the wonderful experiences in Oxford or Lucerne when I use some of my carving tools, or London when I am using my Record planes, coffin smoother, or dovetail saw.
 My interest is in user tools, not the high end collectables.
 Because I am traveling, I would be limited to smaller tools such as chisels, small back saws, shorter planes and similar items.
 Any broadaxes are probably out of the question unless you know of a good way to ship them back to the states.
 Any help would be greatly appreciated.
 11 February 2019 at 1:12 pm #7651 Alberto CorcobaParticipant Hi Michael, I was browsing through Common Woodworking and saw your post.
 I have lived in Cambridge for 3 years and always found odd tools in car boot sales.
 They are pretty much like flea markets and tend to take place in the weekends.
 Here in Cambridge there is even a man specialized in tools who comes each weekend.
 A tool shop on a garden table, really.
 There is a web called carbootjunction.com where you can check if there is any one along your route.
 I have also found tools in antique and charity shops, of which you will find plenty in the UK harbour towns.
 They will be more expensive, but if you have bought in Portobello, I think you will find them quite affordable.
 Of course it takes time to find good stuff from these sources, but if you enjoy the search, my experience is that it is worth trying because many garages in the UK preserve good old tools, and they come out quite frequently.
 I assume you know ebay, but gumtree is another website where you can find tools from particulars that you can then email or call and meet along your way.
 Hope this helps.
 Cheers, Alberto 11 February 2019 at 1:44 pm #7657 Michael EvansParticipant Alberto, Many thanks for the hints.
 I am really looking forward to my visit in a few months.
 18 April 2019 at 12:05 pm #9508 Maria StepanovaParticipant hey all, where do I find wooden coffee table?
 20 April 2019 at 3:14 am #9514 Maria StepanovaParticipant or Should I start my work with routertable?
-Author Posts Viewing 5 posts - 1 through 5 (of 5 total) You must be logged in to reply to this topic.
+17 June 2019 at 1:38 pm #10126 Michael EvansParticipant I just wanted to let you know that I had a lovely visit to the UK a few weeks ago and although opportunities were limited, I did manage to bring home a lovely Sorby paring chisel and a wooden skewed rabbit plane with a depth stop and adjustable fence.
+The plane needs a new nicker and nicker wedge but is otherwise complete and functions beautifully after minor tuning.
+I can’t help but be jealous of folks living in the UK with better access to traditional tools than what we generally have in my area of the U.S. Many thanks to those of you helped me out.
+Author Posts Viewing 6 posts - 1 through 6 (of 6 total) You must be logged in to reply to this topic.